ytthuan/LeoSQLServerRServices/CampaignManagement/Resources/Instructions/R_Instructions.md

 Make sure you have set up your SQL Server and ODBC connection between SQL and PowerBI by following the instructions in <a href="START_HERE.md">START HERE</a>.
 Then proceed with the steps below to run the solution template using the R script files.

+These files represent the files created by the data scientist, who would  typically work from their own machine and push the R compute to a SQL Server.
+The user of this solution package can choose to deploy Microsoft R Client on their machine and push the compute to the SQL Server, or deploy R Client on the same machine as SQL Server.
+(Note the latter would not be typical in a real enterprise setting).

 Running these scripts will walk through the initial R code used to create this solution – dataset creation, modeling, and scoring as described  <a href="data-scientist.md">here</a>.

-The code you see here was later incorporated into the .sql files.
-The PowerShell scripts then invoke the .sql files to fully automate the solution.
+The R code shown here was then incorporated into the [.sql files](../../SQL/readme.md) to operationalize the solution.

 <h2>Solution with R Server</h2>

 1. You will need  [R Client](https://msdn.microsoft.com/en-us/microsoft-r/install-r-client-windows) to execute these R scripts.
 You will also want to [install and configure an R IDE](https://msdn.microsoft.com/en-us/microsoft-r/r-client-get-started#configure-ide) to use with R Client.